wpmccarthy/wpmccarthy.github.io/index.markdown

 ### bio

 I grew up in Somerset, a grassy county in the southwest of England.
-Despite being tempted by a career in art, I eventually left the shire to study Computer Science and Philosophy at Oxford.
+After seriously considering a career in art and design, I eventually left the shire to study Computer Science and Philosophy at Oxford.
-Inspired by approaches to cognition that emphasized our relation to the world, I decided to pursue Cognitive Science, and joined the eclectic department at UCSD, where I am now in the 5th year of my PhD.
+Inspired by approaches to cognition that emphasized our relation to the world, I decided to pursue Cognitive Science, and joined the eclectic department at UCSD, where I am now in the final year of my PhD.